At Roxburgh Area School we prioritise student wellbeing (Hauora).

 Our school counsellor is a specialised educational professional.
 She can assist students to deal with a variety of personal, social or behavioural issues that have the potential to put a student’s wellbeing, learning and school achievement at risk.

-Our school counsellor is Sharleen Stirling.
-She is at school weekly on a Tuesday between 9am and 11am.
-Appointments can be made by parents (Years 1-8) or by students (Years 9-13) by phoning/texting 027 4267332 or by email at [email protected]
+Our school counsellor is Rachael Meese.
+She is at school twice weekly on Wednesday afternoon and Thursday morning.
+Appointments can be made by parents (Years 1-8) or by students (Years 9-13) by phoning/texting 0274420932.